How Do Chickens Stay Warm in the Winter?

 Creating Energy Through Digestion

-It's also not a bad idea to feed more high-calorie/high-fat treats like corn or suet because a layer of subcutaneous fat will also help your chickens stay warm through the winter.
+It's also not a bad idea to feed more high-calorie/high-fat treats in the winter like sunflower seeds or suet because a layer of subcutaneous fat will also help your chickens stay warm through the winter.

 The Head Tuck